 The pale wood-look laminate flooring was a more recent addition so, unsurprisingly, the clients were keen to retain it.
 That did, however, have implications for the new units.

-“We had to make the units 60mm wider to cover up the old flooring footprint,” says Brent.
+“We had to make the units 60mm wider to cover up the old flooring footprint,” says the Refresh project manager.

 The previous dishwasher was removed and replaced with a remote-controlled Fisher&Paykel double dish drawer unit.

 The renovation took around six weeks and, despite a slight manufacturing delay, the project was delivered on time.
 Peter and his wife admit they are thrilled with the result.

 “It has modernised a somewhat tired kitchen and lightened the whole area.
 The replacement of the old rangehood has also enhanced the view and open feel of the kitchen.
 I found Refresh Renovations efficient and reliable to deal with and would be happy to use them again.”